 PLEASE SEE FADING PLANES FOR FURTHER DEVELOPMENT.

 Creative algorithms of contemporary digital mapping systems are programmed to erase transports from the mapped territory.
 From a technical point of view, these systems seek a clean presentation of the represented territory.
 The poetics of the contemporary infrastructure landscape is reduced.
 The human figure is not visually presented but travels inside these transports.
-This phenomena posits a dehumanisation of the image that illustrates the represented territory we inhabit, Earth.
+This phenomenon posits a dehumanisation of the image that illustrates the represented territory we inhabit, Earth.

 From an artistic point of view, through speculative practice, algorithms can behave humanly.
 The phenomena of erasing transports and humans can be interpreted as a psychopathic action –algorithms are assassins.
 By personifying the assets of this action, we are left with a destructive message: algorithms are eliminating the human.
 What does this evoque?
 What signs can we deduce from this action?
 Why does the territory in contemporary macro-cartographic systems have to be represented clean, without humans, without transport?
 If maps are colonisation tools and transport a paradox of globalisation, what roles, frameworks and behaviours can be attributed to the actions conceived by algorithms and satellites at service?